 Servant Leadership 2014 will extend the themes that were established at SL2011.
 This year the primary focus will be diving into the value of LEADING COURAGEOUSLY.

 At the heart of Servant Leadership is the idea of what it means to be person who courageously lives the life that God has called them live.
 LEAD222 wants to help students become the kind of leader that isn’t afraid to do what’s right and what’s needed for the Kingdom.
 Servant Leadership 2014 is all about investing in students to become courageous leaders!
 LEADING COURAGEOUSLY THROUGH ACTS OF WORDS, ACTIONS, RELATIONSHIPS AND CHANGE.

 What is servant leadership?
 The concept of servant leadership begins by being a servant first.
 A servant leader must first learn to serve before taking on a leadership position.
-Servant leaders serve because they are motivated by love and humility.
-Jesus is the perfect example of servant leadership.
-Jesus humbled himself and became a servant of all.
-Jesus modeled a lifestyle of leadership that was clothed in love and servanthood.
+Servant leaders serve because they are motivated by model of Jesus.
+This session is all about the heart of what the SL Experience is all about.

 Students will have hands on missional experiences to learn the heart of Servant Leadership